ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/2018m09d24-Assignment 5: Text-Based Proposal.md

 ### Stickers

-If people with vehicles want them, they could be funded and made.
-Since I do not have a vehicle, this is a low priority for me.
+Stickers could be funded and made.
+There is a risk that they could become litter or used as vandalism, though, which could harm the project, rather than promote it.

 ### Embedding (YouTube)